zadescoxp/kadeconsole/README.md

 # kadeConsole

-> A Bloomberg-terminal-style equity research console — free, open-source, and AI-powered.
+> An equity research console (like a Bloomberg terminal) — free, open-source, and AI-powered.

 ![kadeConsole Demo](assets/demo.gif)